Data Related to Children and Youth with Special Health Needs

 The National Survey of Children's Health (NSCH) provides data on physical and mental health, access to quality health care, and the child's family, neighborhood, school, and social context.
 On a national level, this survey is used to gather data on prevalence and health of CYSHN and their families, including indicators that measure the functioning of the system for CYSHN.
 An interactive data query for the NSCH can be found on the Data Resource Center for Child and Adolescent Health's website.

-The Minnesota Student Survey data/information at the the Minnesota Department of Human Services web site provides a comprehensive picture of Minnesota youth by asking questions about school, activities, and health.
+The Minnesota Student Survey provides a comprehensive picture of Minnesota youth by asking questions about school, activities, and health.
 Responses to these questions can be used by educators, parents, communities, and youth themselves to identify the strengths of young people and to respond to their needs and concerns.

-The Newborn Hearing Screening Advisory Committee releases the Minnesota Early Hearing Detection & Intervention Annual Report for Data.
+The Newborn Hearing Screening Advisory Committee releases the Minnesota Early Hearing Detection & Intervention Annual Report.
 This report includes data related EHDI goals, indicators, and benchmarks.
 This information is based on the national goals, program objectives, and performance measures for the Early Hearing Detection and Intervention Tracking and Surveillance System from the Centers for Disease Control and Prevention (CDC).

 Data Related to Autism Spectrum Disorder